Wuxia vs. Xianxia vs. Western Fantasy: The Ultimate guide (2025)

 Actually, there’s a lot more than just that.
 But I’m getting ahead of myself.

 Despite the different cultural traditions fantasy stories come from, they share more in common than not.
-In recent years, eastern and western stories have begun to meet.
-Wuxia and Xianxia stories are translated for western audiences, while stories from authors like Tolkien, Sanderson and Jemisin are translated for eastern audiences.
+In recent years, Eastern and Western stories have begun to intersect.
+Wuxia and Xianxia stories are translated for Western audiences, while stories from authors like Tolkien, Sanderson, and Jemisin are translated for Eastern audiences.

 Yes, this is a perfectly fine place to have a duel.
 (Source: Crouching Tiger, Hidden Dragon)